You can make your homemade condensed milk with only 2 simple ingredients! It is so easy to make!

 Today I share my homemade condensed milk recipe.
-When you need condensed milk to make no-churn ice creams, fudge recipes, condensed milk cookies or any other desserts you can use this homemade version.
+When you need it to make no-churn ice creams, fudge recipes, or any other desserts you can use this homemade version.

-Also named as sweetened condensed milk, condensed milk is a combination of cow’s milk and sugar.
-Some of the water content of the milk is removed by evaporation which makes the milk thickened.
+Also named as sweetened condensed milk, it is a combination of cow’s milk and sugar.
+Some of the water content of the milk is removed by evaporation.
+Along with sugar, this evaporation step thickens the milk.

-If sugar is not used, it will be evaporated milk and the milk will not be thickened.
-Sugar plays an important role as a thickener.
+If sugar is not used, it will be evaporated milk.

 First, place the milk and sugar in a pan and stir with a spoon/spatula over med-low heat until the sugar dissolves.

 As the sugar dissolves, without stirring, let the mixture simmer over med-low heat.
 While it simmers, a skin and foam will form on top.